-The Top 30 things to do in the October school holidays
+The Top 30 things to do with kids in the October school holidays

-Auckland for Kids pick of the best things to do for the Spring school holidays with your children.
+Our pick of the best things to do with kids in the October 2018 Spring school holidays.

 1. Learn about Auckland's heritage